R S P O A — What’s that?

 Next Meeting

-The next RSPOA meeting is set for Thursday, July 10th at the Nile.
-A great opportunity to be with friends and engage in good conversations.
-A ten-dollar bill still gets you in the door.
-Sign the log-in sheet and say hello to Sandy Bulpin.
-Look for Cloyd Steiger and Paul Barden to get you raffle tickets.
-Around 11:45 President Nordlund […]
+A friendly reminder that the next RSPOA meeting is set for Thursday, April 9th at the Nile.
+It was decided that a ten-dollar bill will still get you in the door where you can sign-in and as always, say hello to Sandy Bulpin.
+Look for Cloyd Steiger and John Guich to get your raffle tickets. […]

 Continue Reading